Commissioner of the Royal Canadian Mounted Police

 The commissioner of the Royal Canadian Mounted Police (commissaire de la Gendarmerie royale du Canada) is the professional head of the Royal Canadian Mounted Police (RCMP).
 The commissioner exercises control and management of the RCMP under the direction of the minister of public safety.
 The position is a Governor in Council appointment made on the advice of the prime minister of Canada.

 In addition to his or her role in the management of the RCMP, the commissioner serves as Principal Commander of the Order of Merit of the Police Forces.
 Under the Firearms Act, the RCMP commissioner also serves as the commissioner of firearms, the chief executive of the Canadian Firearms Program.

-Brenda Lucki was the 24th commissioner of the RCMP, taking office on April 16, 2018 and serving until her retirement in March 17, 2023.
+Michael Duheme is the 25th commissioner of the RCMP, having taken office in an interim capacity on March 17, 2023, and permanently as of the Change Command ceremony held on May 25, 2023.

-Queen Elizabeth II was honorary commissioner-in-chief from 2012 to 2022, and King Charles III has been honorary commissioner of the RCMP since 2012.
-However, neither appointment exercises a substantive role in the operation of the organization.
+Queen Elizabeth II was commissioner-in-chief from 2012 to 2022, and King Charles III was honorary commissioner of the RCMP from 2012 until 2023.
+In recognition of the RCMP's 150th anniversary and the upcoming coronation, on April 28, 2023, King Charles III consented to assume the title of the RCMP Commissioner-in-Chief.
+However, neither appointment (commissioner-in-chief or honorary commissioner) exercises a substantive role in the operation of the organization.

 List of commissioners

-There have been 24 commissioners, including two acting commissioners and one interim commissioner, since the founding of the North-West Mounted Police in 1873:
+There have been 25 commissioners, including one acting commissioners and one interim commissioner, and excluding one unofficial acting commissioner since the founding of the North-West Mounted Police in 1873: